Solitude Palace: Main building

 Immediately to the west of the White Hall is the six rooms of the Ducal Apartment, which was used for impressing visitors.
 The first is an antechamber decorated with green and gold-painted stuccowork.
 Following this is the Marble Hall, the only room of the suite in the Neoclassical style and where Charles Eugene greeted guests, which leads into the Palm Room, so named for the golden stucco palm trees that frame its windows.
 The Palm Room serves as the entrance to the bedroom, to the south and decorated like the antechamber, and to two cabinets to the north.
 The first of the latter is the Writing Cabinet, painted in shades of gray and ornamented with more golden stucco.
 The second, and smaller, is the Library Cabinet, whose walls are painted in a mimicry of woodgrain.

 The east wing consists of drawing rooms for visitors, namely two halls and four cabinets.
 The first room is the Assembly Room, painted blue and decorated with more golden stucco, and spanning the entire width of the building.
 Beyond is the Music Room, painted white and decorated with mirrors, yet more stucco, and overdoors painted by court painter Adolf Friedrich Harper.
 Attached to the Music Room are four themed cabinets: the Picture, Red, Green, and Yellow Cabinets.
 The Picture Cabinet displays over 30 landscape paintings on its wall panels.

 The "basement" of the main building is divided exactly in half by and entered through an oval chamber directly beneath the White Hall.
 The walls of this chamber are covered with more trophies of arms.
 After 1771, the apartments were made up by a loggia, a vestibule, two cabinets, and a bedroom.

 Wings

 Adjacent to the palatial building are two semicircular buildings.
 The Western Wing contained amenities, while the Eastern was the actual royal apartment.
 The Duke resided on the ground floor, and his mistress on the second floor with the ducal chapel.
 An additional ten houses were built on either end of the wings.
 Since 1990, these buildings have housed the Akademie Schloss Solitude.
 The Graevenitz Museum, displaying works by the Stuttgart sculptor Fritz von Graevenitz, is also located here.

 The palace chapel was constructed in a combination of the Rococo and Neoclassical styles.
 It is painted white in its entirety, except for the fresco on the flat ceiling painted by Guibal in 1766, and paired columns flank each window.
 Just above the columns, on the cornices are putti wielding the Arma Christi.
 At the chapel's entrance is the Ducal box, part of Charles Eugene's suite.

+In popular culture

+American journalist and traitor Jane Anderson and two others stay at an abandoned Schloss Solitude during the Second World War in the novel The War Begins in Paris (published by Little, Brown & Co. in 2023.)